junchen14/LoMaR/README.md

-## LoMaR (Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction)
+## LoMaR (Local Masked Reconstruction for Efficient Self-Supervised Learning on High-resolution Images)

 <p align="center">
   <img src="assests/model_architecture.jpg" width="500">
 </p>

-This is a PyTorch/GPU implementation of the paper [Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction](https://arxiv.org/abs/2206.00790):
+This is a PyTorch/GPU implementation of the paper [Local Masked Reconstruction for Efficient Self-Supervised Learning on High-resolution Images](https://arxiv.org/abs/2206.00790):